Sainte-Marie des Batignolles

 Sainte-Marie des Batignolles is a Roman Catholic church, modelled after a classical temple, located in the Batignolles quarter of the 17th arrondissement of Paris.
-While the exterior of the church is very plain, the ineterior features lavish 19th century sculptures, carving, stained glass and decoration.
+While the exterior of the church is very plain, the interior features lavish 19th century sculptures, carving, stained glass and decoration.

 History

 A small chapel was built in Batignolles, a rapidly growing community just outside the limits of the city of Paris, between 1826 and 1829, funded by contributions from King Charles X of France and the Duchess of Angoulême.
 At the time the community had a population of five thousand persons.
 As the neighborhood grew, a bigger chapel was soon needed.
 It was designed by architect Paul-Eugene Lequeux (1804–1873), who added new outside aisles and a new transept and choir to the original chapel.
 The new building was inspired by ancient Roman architecture, with a porch resembling an ancient Greek temple.
 It was finished in 1851.
 In 1856, the whole community of Batignolles-Monceau was annexed to the city of Paris.